Qiskit/qiskit_sphinx_theme/docs_guide/sphinx_guide/how_to_add_external_links.rst

 .. note::

-    You can also use :mod:`intersphinx <sphinx:sphinx.ext.intersphinx>` to link to pages from other project's documentation using the cross-reference syntax.
+    You can also use :mod:`sphinx:sphinx.ext.intersphinx` to link to pages from other project's documentation using the cross-reference syntax.
-    For more information about cross-referencing and using :mod:`intersphinx <sphinx:sphinx.ext.intersphinx>`, check :ref:`cross-reference`.
+    For more information about cross-referencing and using :mod:`sphinx:sphinx.ext.intersphinx`, check :ref:`cross-reference`.

 ``.ipynb``
 ===========